OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-05.md

 > At her feet he sank, he fell;
 > there he lay.
 > At her feet he sank, he fell;
-> where he sank, there he fell—dead.
+> where he sank, there he fell—lifeless.

 ---